St. Joseph Island – Something for Everyone

 He is so friendly and so knowledgeable.
 Grant just purchased the adjoining property to the left of his current property and he plans to add more trails to the hiking trails currently established.

 Russell and Eleanor Adcock were the master gardeners of Adcock’s Woodland Gardens.

-In 1984, the first pond was escavated and then the Adcock home was built.
-In 1986, the serious gardening began, adding more ponds, flower beds and flowers.
-The original land was covered with cranberries and Marsh grass with gradual brush, shrubs and small trees turned this marsh area into natural forest.
+In 1984, the first pond was excavated and then the Adcock home was built.
+In 1986, serious gardening began, adding more ponds, flower beds and flowers.
+The original land was covered with cranberries and Marsh grass with gradual brush, shrubs and small trees that turned this marsh area into a natural forest.

-The gardens are ever changing with each passing season.
-In spring, crosuses push through the remaining snow followed by blooming summer flowers and finally the autumn colours in all their glory.
+The gardens are ever-changing with each passing season.
+In spring, crocuses push through the remaining snow followed by blooming summer flowers and finally the autumn colours in all their glory.

 The garden is open for viewing from May 15 to September 30, 10 am until dusk with the best viewing time between 11 am and 3 pm.
 The following calendar lists the best times to see various flower blooms.
 Peak times vary year to year because of the weather conditions.

-primulas, tulips.
-Daffodils, crosuses, other spring flowering bulbs, wild flowers, and fruit tree blossoms.
+Primulas, Tulips.
+Daffodils, Crocuses, other spring flowering bulbs, wildflowers, and fruit tree blossoms.

 Upon arrival, you stand on a gravel ridge of mature beech, maple, birch and hemlock trees.
 As you walk down the path to the four-acre garden, you will find outhouses to the far left and a little booth to pick up your maps and leave a donation.

 Within the garden, you will find pine, cedar and ash trees with rose bushes, two types of dogwood bushes and Canadian holly shrubs which grow here naturally.